MilkJug1/ALVR/README.md

     -   NVIDIA GPU that supports NVENC ([Supported GPUs](https://github.com/polygraphene/ALVR/wiki/Supported-GPU)) (or with an AMD GPU that supports AMF VCE) with the latest driver.
     -   Laptops with an onboard (Intel HD, AMD iGPU) and an additional dedicated GPU (NVidia GTX/RTX, AMD HD/R5/R7): you should assign the dedicated GPU or "high performance graphics adapter" to the applications ALVR, SteamVR for best performance and compatibility.
 (NVidia: Nvidia control panel->3d settings->application settings; AMD: similiar way)

--   802.11ac 5Ghz wireless or ethernet wired connection
-    -   It is recommended to use 802.11ac 5Ghz for the headset and ethernet for PC
-    -   You need to connect both the PC and the headset to same router (or use a routed connection as described [here](https://github.com/alvr-org/ALVR/wiki/ALVR-client-and-server-on-separate-networks))

-## Install

-Follow the installation guide [here](https://github.com/alvr-org/ALVR/wiki/Installation).

-## Troubleshooting

--   Please check the [Troubleshooting](https://github.com/alvr-org/ALVR/wiki/Troubleshooting) page.
-The original repository [wiki](https://github.com/polygraphene/ALVR/wiki/Troubleshooting) can also help.
--   Configuration recommendations and information may be found [here](https://github.com/alvr-org/ALVR/wiki/Configuration-Information-and-Recommendations)

-## Uninstall

-Open `ALVR Launcher.exe`, go to `Installation` tab then press `Remove firewall rules`.
-Close ALVR window and delete the ALVR folder.

-If you have a version prior to v12.0 you need to launch `remove_firewall_rules.bat` and `driver_uninstall.bat` in the installation folder.

-## Build from source

-You can follow the guide [here](https://github.com/alvr-org/ALVR/wiki/Building-From-Source).

 ## License